 • Place the lobster meat in a bag.
 Add 2 tbsp of butter for each lobster tail, evenly distributing through the bag.
 I like a handheld vacuum seal bag for lobster – it's more gentle than a standard vacuum sealer because you can control the suction.
 You could also use a zipper top bag + the water displacement method.

-• After sealing, add the bag to the preheated water bath, making sure to keep the zipper on the bag above water (I use a chip clip and clip it to the side of my container).
+• After sealing, add the bag to the preheated water bath, making sure to keep the zipper on the bag above water.
+A chip clip or sous vide magnets work well.
 Cook for 45 minutes.

 • While the lobster is cooking, make the garlic butter sauce.
 Melt 4 tbsp butter in a small saucepan.
 Add the garlic, and cook until just browned and fragrant.
 Remove from heat, squeeze the juice from half a lemon into the sauce, and add 1 tbsp chopped parsley.